enyojs/ares-project/hermes/README.md

 		}
 		[...]

-The icon is not provided.

-Don't forget to check the path to your Box Documents in the following line:
+Change name and id parameters.

+You can replace box_white-32x32.png by an appropriate app icon in the icon parameter.

+- Using Google Drive directory

+First install Google Drive App.
+You can donwload it from [here](here "https://tools.google.com/dlpage/drive").

+Make a copy of the example above and perform specific changes for the Google Drive directory.

 		[...]
-			"command":"@NODE@", "params":[
-				"@INSTALLDIR@/hermes/fsLocal.js", "--level", "http", "--pathname", "/files", "--port", "0", "--root", "@HOME@\\Documents\\My Box Files"
-			[...]

-For example, on MacOS, this line can be:

-			[...]
-			"command":"@NODE@", "params":[
-				"@INSTALLDIR@/hermes/fsLocal.js", "--level", "http", "--pathname", "/files", "--port", "0", "--root", "@HOME@/Box Documents"
-			[...]

-### Google Drive

-In first, you have to install the Google Drive app.

-Enable this service in the `ide.json` before starting the IDE server by changing "active" parameter:

-		[...]
 		{
 			"active":true,
 			"id":"Google Drive",
-			"icon":"$harmonia/images/providers/drive.png",
+			"icon":"$harmonia/images/providers/box_white-32x32.png",
-			"name":"Google Sync Directory",
+			"name":"Google Drive Directory",
 			"type": ["filesystem"],
 			"provider": "hermes",
 			"command":"@NODE@", "params":[